(WHM >> Home >> Transfers >> Transfer Tool)

 - You can only use the Express transfers feature to transfer accounts between cPanel & WHM servers.

-An express transfer performs the following actions on the remote server:
+An express transfer moves the specified cPanel account or accounts to a new server, and performs the following actions on the source server:

 - Updates the account's A record to point to the destination server.